General meaning

 Offered or beautiful objects carry an intention of exchange or negotiation.

-- Corporate gifts marked with a logo, offered to strengthen a professional relationship
+- Corporate gifts marked with a logo, given to strengthen a professional relationship

-- Box, bouquet, chocolates, or gifts accompanying an important request
+- Boxes, bouquets, chocolates, or gifts accompanying an important request

 - Promotional items or goodies used to obtain contact details, a registration, or a commitment